The Traveling Observer Model: Multi-task Learning Through Spatial Variable Embeddings: Introduction

 This paper proposes a solution: Learn all variable locations in a shared space, while simultaneously training the prediction model itself (Figure~\ref{fig:tom_diagram}).
-To illustrate this idea, Figure~\ref{fig:tom_diagram}(a) gives an example of two tasks whose variables are measured at different locations in the same underlying 1D universe.
-Each dotted line shows the state of the entire universe when a sample is drawn; the green and red dots mark the values of the observed input and output variables for the sample.
-Figure~\ref{fig:tom_diagram}(b) shows a model that can be applied to any such task: $f$ encodes the value of each observed $x_i$ given its location $\z_i$, these encodings are aggregated, and $g$ decodes the aggregated encoding to a prediction for $y_j$ given $\z_j$.
+To illustrate this idea, Figure~\ref{fig:tom_diagram}a gives an example of four tasks whose variable values are measured at different locations in the same underlying 2D embedding space.
+The shape of each marker (i.e., $\circ, \square, \triangle, \star$) denotes the task to which that variable belongs; white markers denote input variable, black markers denote output variables, and the background coloring indicates the variable values in the entire embedding space when the current sample is drawn.
+As a concrete example, the color could indicate the air temperature at each point in a geographical region at a given moment in time, and each marker the location of a temperature sensor (however, note that the embedding space is generally more abstract).
+Figure~\ref{fig:tom_diagram}b-c shows a model that can be applied to any task in this universe, using the $\circ$ task as an example: (b) The function $f$ encodes the value of each observed variable $x_i$ given its 2D location $\z_i \in \mathbb{R}^2$, and these encodings are aggregated by elementwise addition $\bigoplus$; (c) The function $g$ decodes the aggregated encoding to a prediction for $y_j$ at its location $\z_j$.
 Such a predictor can be viewed as a \emph{traveling observer model} (TOM): It traverses the space of variables, taking a measurement at the location of each input.
 Given these observations, the model can make a prediction for the value at the location of an output.
-In general, the $\z$'s are not known a priori, but they can be learned alongside $f$ and $g$ by gradient descent.
+In general, the embedded locations $\z$ are not known a priori (i.e., when input and output variables do not have obvious physical locations), but they can be learned alongside $f$ and $g$ by gradient descent.

 The input and output spaces of a prediction problem can be standardized so that the measured value of each input and output variable is a scalar.
 The prediction model can then be completely agnostic about the particular task for which it is making a prediction.
-By learning variable embeddings, the model can capture variable relationships explicitly and supports joint training of a single architecture across seemingly unrelated tasks with disjoint input and output spaces.
+By learning \emph{variable embeddings} (VEs), i.e., the $\z$'s, the model can capture variable relationships explicitly and supports joint training of a single architecture across seemingly unrelated tasks with disjoint input and output spaces.
 TOM thus establishes a new lower bound on the commonalities shared across real-world machine learning problems: They are all drawn from the same space of variables that humans can and do measure.

 This paper develops a first implementation of TOM, using an encoder-decoder architecture, with variable embeddings incorporated using FiLM \citep{Perez:2018}.
 In the experiments, the implementation is shown to (1) recover the intuitive locations of variables in space and time, (2) exploit regularities across related datasets with disjoint input and output spaces, and (3) exploit regularities across seemingly unrelated tasks to outperform single-tasks models tuned to each tasks, as well as current Deep MTL alternatives.
 The results confirm that TOM is a promising framework for representing and exploiting the underlying processes of seemingly unrelated tasks.